Calogera Chiarello's Ancestors

 Vito Pumilia was born on the morning of October 31, 1710, and baptized the next day as Vito Calogero, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Domenica Modica and her husband Francesco Pumilia.
 (Mouse over and click on his Latin baptism image upper right to enlarge in a new window/tab.)
 He was listed as 4 years old on his father’s 1714 Rivelo (tax record), pictured in his parents’s bio below.

-Baptism records have been found for five of their six children, all born in Sciacca and baptized at the mother church there — Calogero born on September 10, 1731, and baptized the next day as Calogerous Francescus; ancestor Francesco; Stefano Nicholus born on July 19, 1738, and baptized the next day; Baldassare Marie Francesco on February 5, 1750; and Giuseppe, born on January 15, 1753, and baptized the next day as Joseph Mavianus Antonius.
-They also had a daughter, Domenica, who named after her paternal grandmother, and was probably their eldest daughter.
-She is is documented on the following Rivelo, but a baptism record for her could not be found in the Sciacca records.
-They probably had more children, whose baptism records haven’t been found yet.
+Baptism records have been found seven children of Vito and Maria Pumlia, all born and baptized in the mother church parish of Sciacca as follows — Calogero, named after the healer Black Saint of the region who is much venerated by the people, was born on September 10, 1731, and baptized the next day as Calogerous Francescus; ancestor Francesco was named after his paternal grandfather; Stefano Nicholus, named after his maternal grandfather, was born on July 19, 1738, and baptized the next day; Dominica Paula, named after her paternal grandmother, was born on the morning of May 6, 1742, and baptized later that same day, but may have died young; another Domenica was born and baptized as Dominica Josepha Maria on December 2, 1744; Baldassare Marie Francesco was born and baptized on February 5, 1750; and Giuseppe, who was born on January 15, 1753, and baptized the next day as Joseph Mavianus Antonius.
+They may have had more children, whose baptism records haven’t been found yet.

 ~< Back to Chart >~